Iceland Weather Insights for the Perfect Travel Plan

 | North Iceland | North‑East Iceland | East Iceland | South‑East Iceland |

-While winter camping in Iceland, we recommend you use those all year around campsites we have here.
-Below is an interactive map with all the campgrounds that are open all year around.
-It’s a map that is continuously worked on so be sure to up to dates where you can camp off season.
+While winter camping in Iceland, we recommend using the campsites that are open all year round.
+Below is an interactive map showing all the campgrounds available during the off-season.
+It’s continuously updated so stay up to date on where you can camp.

 Map with all year campsites in Iceland

-Winter camping in Iceland might sound extreme but it really isn’t, it only requires planning and keeping yourself up to date with the weather forecast and road conditions and act accordingly.
+While winter camping in Iceland might sound extreme, it really isn’t.
+It just takes some planning and staying current with the weather forecast and road conditions.
 If you do, you will have a very memorable vacation, a story to pass on to others.

 Explore With Rent.is

-The generally level average temp in Iceland is good news for your planning, since you don’t have to limit your travel window to a few months in the year.
-Rent.is makes it even more comfortable for you with all Iceland camper rental vans being fully equipped with a heating system and sleeping bags.
+Rent.is makes your journey even more comfortable with Iceland camper rental vans that are fully equipped with a heating system and sleeping bags.

-Browse our Iceland travel guide and Iceland packing list articles for more info or, if you’re ready to book your trip, contact our team today!
+Browse our Iceland travel guide and Iceland packing list for more helpful tips—or, if you’re ready to book your trip, contact our team today!

 Happy Camping! #WohoCamper